pasraia/RRgeo/cran-comments.md

 Uses the superseded package: 'doSNOW'

-Size of tarball: 9667674 bytes

 -This note is about the package 'rnaturalearthhires' which is available from  an additional repository as indicated in the DESCRIPTION of the package.

-* checking installed package size ...
-NOTE installed size is  9.1Mb sub-directories of 1Mb or more: doc      1.3Mb exdata   7.0Mb

--This is just memory allocation to vignette files.

 * checking for future file timestamps ...
 NOTE